ceph/ceph/doc/dev/developer_guide/tests-integration-tests.rst

 Testing - Integration Tests
 ===========================

-Ceph has two types of tests: `make check`_ tests and integration tests.
+Ceph has two types of tests: :ref:`make check <make-check>` tests and integration tests.
 When a test requires multiple machines, root access or lasts for a longer time (for example, to simulate a realistic Ceph deployment), it is deemed to be an integration test.
 Integration tests are organized into